-Warmer weather is back and it's time to get out into those wide open spaces and experience the splendor of nature in this great state of ours.
+Warmer weather is starting to come back and it's time (or almost time) to get out into those wide open spaces and experience the splendor of nature in this great state of ours.
 Hiking is the one outdoor activity that can be done by almost everyone.
 You don't have to be in excellent physical shape or super athletic for some of these trails, and it's fun, educational and healthy!
-Texas has no shortage of beautiful beautiful outdoor spaces, so here are 10 of the best hiking trails to try here in Texas, and there's a level for everyone.

 10. Eagle Point Trail - Caprock Canyons State Park